iotexproject/dev-portal-content/academy/w3bstream-rpi-quickstart.md

     git clone https://github.com/machinefi/w3bstream-iot-sdk
     ```

-### Create the project file
+## Create the project file
-Create a new `CMakeLists.txt` and copy paste this basic project configuration:
+Create a new `CMakeLists.txt` and copy paste this basic project configuration.
+These are mostly standard settings, however, in your own project you may want to configure the `SOURCES` setting, include more libraries subdirectories, or rename the generated executable file name.

 ```text
 # CMake 3.10: Ubuntu 20.04.
 # https://cliutils.gitlab.io/modern-cmake/chapters/intro/dodonot.html